 At this point you might be thinking to yourself, “This sounds fine, but I already own a drawer full of bras.
 What is a plunge bra for, and why do I need to add another bra to my collection?”
 We’re glad you asked!
 There are actually quite a few benefits to owning (and wearing) a plunge bra.
 And, you might come to find that this bra may even work better for you than your go-to strapless or your best push-up bra for lifting!

 We’ve all done this and wished for the gorgeous cleavage in real life.
 Walking around in public and holding your chest would probably get you some attention, but it may not be the type you’re looking for.
 The plunge bra is the next best thing."

 Plunge bras are designed to push the breasts together—no hands needed!
 They provide a gentle squeeze and lift to give the appearance of younger, perkier breasts.
 Think of it as a boob lift with no surgery required!
 When someone compliments you while you’re wearing your plunge bra, you can confidently reply that it’s all you.

 Some outfits can be tough to wear and nearly impossible to move around in.
-Putting tape, nipple petals, strapless bras, and backless bras may keep the girls covered, but at what cost?
+Putting tape for nipple coverage, nipple petals, wearing strapless bras so you don't need to worry about straps showing, and backless bras may keep the girls covered, but at what cost?
 It’s hard to feel comfortable dancing at a wedding or attending a graduation if you’re worried you might expose yourself (plus, you know the minute you start sweating, that tape is slipping right off!).

 A plunge bra is an easy alternative to achieving great cleavage without having to stuff, tape, or reposition your breasts.
 Most styles still have the straps and clasps women are familiar with, and these bras are actually supportive.
 Worrying about clothes is a terrible way to spend an evening—wear a plunge bra and let your clothes work for you instead.